yyx990803/npm-http-server/README.md

 ### Bower package url format

-npm-http-server recognizes a special path to serveBower packages `/package@version/bower.zip` where:
+npm-http-server recognizes a special path to serve Bower packages - `/bower.zip`.

-    package         The @scope/name of an npm package (scope is optional) version         The version, version range, or tag
+Rest of the URL follows the same convention as any other file.

 `bower.zip` file is created dynamically based on `bower.json` found within a package.
 It contains of, actually, `bower.json` and all files, listed in its `main` section.